akzuki/iOSParking/README.md

 ```bash
 $ open "SwiftProject.xcworkspace"
 ```
-4) Compile and run the app in your devices
+4) Compile and run the app in your devices (recommended: iPhone 4S or newer)

 # Requirements